 Wine that’s halal?

 Without side-sweeping the nutritional value to alcoholic beverages, we must accept that wine in particular is not completely “evil”.
-Wine contains coronary benefits and according to a 2003 study on Wine Pros, decreases the risk of peptic ulcers.
+Wine contains coronary benefits and according to studies, decreases the risk of peptic ulcers.

 Hippocrates recommended specific wines to disinfect wounds, and even the great Islamic scholar Ibn Kathir noted wine’s force for better digestion.